mezod/awesome-indie/README.md

 Going indie does have lots of lifestyle perks :)

-All this resources might help inspire you and put you on the right track but in the end what matters is to MAKE and TRY stuff.
+All these resources might help inspire you and put you on the right track but in the end what matters is to **MAKE and TRY stuff**.
 So devour this content responsibly :)

 Contributions are more than welcome.